Gheorghe Mihăilescu: Military career

 On 9 August 1917, while escorting the Farman F.40 flown by French Sgt. de Triquerville and Slt.
 Dumitru Bădulescu, he engaged and shot down the Oeffag C.II no. 52.63 of FliK 31, flown by Zugsführer Adolf Rabel and observer Oberleutnant Franz Xaver Schlarbaum.
 The Austro-Hungarian aircraft crash-landed in no man's land, closer to the Romanian trenches, Schlarbaum being rescued from the wreck of the aircraft by Bădulescu and de Triquerville.

-He would score his last non-shared victory over a German DFW on 21 August.
+Mihăilescu scored his last non-shared victory over a German DFW on 21 August.
 On 7 September, he carried out 8 combat missions together with Ioan Georgescu and Paul Urechescu (who recently joined the squadron), totaling 11 hours of flight time.
 During these missions, the pilots of N.1 squadron engaged 5 Austro-Hungarian KD fighters.

 After the war, on 1 September 1919, he resigned from the military as he felt he had been wronged when he was dismissed from his post as assistant to the commander of Grupul 1 Aeronautic.

 The commander of Escadrila N.1, Cpt.
 Chambe, described him as such:

 Air victories

-Gheorghe Mihăilescu scored 8 victories during the war, 4 of which were shared with other pilots (thus not counted by Romanian standards):
+Mihăilescu scored eight victories during the war, including four shared with other pilots, so not counted by Romanian standards.